joelcelen/desk-buddy/README.md

 - Setting up the configurion process of populating the database with sensor measurements.
 - Setting up the the graph activites of the three indoor measurements.
 - Improve the GUI of the app (All activities) after the second sprint (The non-final refinement).
-- Contributing to various wiki page articles and readme.
+- Contributing to various wiki page articles and readme (The commit and code review guidlines).
-- setting up the first attempt of the light sensor code
+- Setting up the light sensor code (The first version)

 ### [Nasit Vurgun](https://git.chalmers.se/nasit)